Signs of a Tornado

 There are times when there are signs of a coming tornado and there is enough time for local and national weather services to issue a warning.
 When that happens, they will tell you that there is either a tornado watch or a tornado warning.
 They both mean that a tornado could be coming, but they mean slightly different things and require you to take slightly different actions.

 A tornado watch is the lesser of the two warnings.
-It means that tornadoes are possible in your area.
+According to the National Weather Service it means that tornadoes are possible in your area.
 This is when you need to make sure that you’re prepared in case the watch changes to a warning.

 During this time, review your emergency plans and check your supplies in your safe room.
 Most importantly, be ready to act if the watch is increased to a warning.